 And best of all, it’s free.
 And that means no fees for web hosting, web designers and search-engine optimizers.

 Until you consider the danger of digital sharecropping.
-That’s when you plant your online crops on somebody else’s farm.
+That’s when you plant your online crops on somebody else’s online farm, so to speak.

 Consider what happens in the real world when you rent but don’t own your office or business space.
 Even if your business is humming along smoothly, if you’re bringing in a steady stream of new customers or clients, if you’re keeping costs under control and if you’re planning for the future, your landlord can put you out of business in 30 days.

 How?
 By tripling your rent.

 Believe it or not, the exact same thing can happen online.
 Consider this from Copyblogger’s Sonia Simone:

 In other words, anyone can create content on sites like Facebook, but that content effectively belongs to Facebook.
 The more content we create for free, the more valuable Facebook becomes.
 We do the work, they reap the profit.